salesforce/omakase/readme.md

 StyleWriter compressed = StyleWriter.compressed();
 ```

-In some cases you may want to write out an individual unit.
+In some cases you may want to write out an individual unit:

 ```java
 Declaration declaration = new Declaration(Property.DISPLAY, KeywordValue.of(Keyword.NONE));
 StyleWriter.compressed().writeSnippet(declaration);
 ```

-You can override how any individual syntax unit is written.
+Finally, you can also override how any individual syntax unit is written.
 You could use this to prepend or append certain content, for example.
-For examples on how to do this see the "Custom writers" section below.
+For more information see the "Custom writers" section below.

 ### Validation

 In Omakase, _validation_ refers to both actual syntax validation (e.g., that the arguments to an `rgba` function are well-formed) as well as what is commonly known as _linting_ (e.g., that fonts are specified using relative units instead of pixels).

 All validation is written and registered as plugins.
-When syntax validation is desired you usually want to enable every standard validation plugin as well as auto-refinement on everything
+When full syntax validation is desired you usually want to enable every standard built-in validation plugin as well as auto-refinement on everything:

 ```java
 Omakase.source(input)